Phylum: Basidiomycota - Class: Agaricomycetes - Order: Agaricales - Family: Psathyrellaceae

 The specimen shown immediately above was photographed in the Algarve region of southern Portugal; its cap background is very dark brown (almost black) and fully justifies the common name reference to a magpie, which in Britain and Ireland at least is a black-and white bird.
 Enigmatically, magpies with blue backs - Azure-backed Magpies - are far more common in southern Portugal, and unlike Magpie Inkcaps which are always quire rare and therefore special finds, they appear to be on the increase.

 In some parts of the world, rather than having white scales upon a dark brown cap background there are magpie-like inkcaps with buff scale patches a mid-brown or tan background, as in the examples on the left.
-This impressive group of Coprinopsis variegata inkcaps was found and photographed in the USA by Doug Holland, with whose kind permission they are shown here.
+This impressive group of Coprinopsis variegata inkcaps was found and photographed in the USA.

 Magpies - the birds, that is - are considered by some people to be bad omens; certainly their habit of stealing birds eggs and young birds from the nest does little to endear them to lovers of songbirds.
 An old nursery rhyme about magpies goes: One for sorrow; Two for joy; Three for a girl; Four for a boy, etc. There are several other versions, with variations on lines three onwards, but they all retain the One for sorrow; Two for joy opening lines.
 Magpies pair for life, and so seeing just one of these birds could mean that its mate has died - one for sorrow!
 Seeing two (or more) Magpie Inkcaps on a fungus foray is a real joy but, in most parts of Britain and Ireland at least, all to uncommon.